Parler's website is back online with a brief message to 'lovers and haters' - Local News 8

 The message, dated January 16, implies that the social network popular with members of the far right has found a new online hosting platform, after Parler was booted from Amazon Web Services on January 10 in the wake of the Capitol siege.

-Parler now appears to be hosted by Epik, according to a WHOIS search.
-Epik is a hosting platform that supports Gab, 8chan and other services often used by members of the far-right.
+Parler’s domain is now registered with Epik, according to a WHOIS search.
+Epik is a company that sells domain names and is also the domain registrar for Gab, an alternative social network often used by members of the far-right.
+It remains unclear who is Parler’s web host; Parler didn’t immediately respond to a request for comment.

+Robert Davis, a spokesman for Epik, said the company does not provide Parler’s web hosting.

+Epik, he said, has a zero-tolerance approach to fighting racism, “and actively denounces any activities utilized to create hardship for others based on skin color, ethnicity, origin, or belief system.”

-Prior to hosting Parler, Epik issued a lengthy statement blasting what it said was a “kneejerk reaction” by major companies of “simply deplatforming and terminating any relationship that on the surface looks problematic or controversial.”
+Davis also referred CNN to a Jan.
+14 blog post that confirmed Parler had approached Epik about registering its domain on Jan.
+11. Earlier that same day, Epik had issued a lengthy statement blasting what it said was a “kneejerk reaction” by major companies of “simply deplatforming and terminating any relationship that on the surface looks problematic or controversial.”

 A temporary status update on parler.com also appeared beneath Matze’s message.

-Note: – Correction: A previous version of this article misidentified Epik’s business relationship with Parler and other websites.
-Parler’s domain is registered with Epik.